matthew-howe/algorithm-database/README.md

-## A Curated Collection of Code Puzzles
+## A Curated Collection of Code Challenges

 Each code puzzle is accompanied by the optimal solution and supporting analysis.